Frequently Asked Questions

 What happens at the first lesson?

 - Long hair should be tied back and preferably a swimming cap worn.
-If a cap cannot be worn then please ensure hair is tied back using a band or bobble.
+Swim Caps available to purchase from pool reception!

 - Boys swimming shorts must be above the knee.

-- T-shirts, Loose fitting shorts and wet suits are not appropriate for swimming lessons as they can inhibit some of the swimming activities.
+- T-shirts, Loose fitting shorts and wetsuits are not appropriate for swimming lessons as they can inhibit some swimming activities.